 The Y2 reading comprehension pack also includes additional resources to build comprehension skills of retrieval, sequencing, prediction and inference; and to activate children’s understanding so that they are able to express opinions about the texts they read and make connections to themselves, other texts and the world around them.

-This unit can be taught on its own, or as part of a sequence of reading comprehension work covering non-fiction and poetry texts for the same year group, linked to the same theme.
+This unit can be taught on its own, or as part of a sequence of reading comprehension work covering non-fiction and poetry texts for the same year group, linked to the same theme (caring for others).

 It forms part of the Real Comprehension whole-school programme, which provides thematic fiction, non-fiction and poetry units to teach reading comprehension and promote deeper understanding in KS1 and KS2, from Year 1 to Year 6.